-It’s not only the airport that will be affected by this set of improvements.
-This will also be a big deal for the local area, and the entirety of Manchester itself.
+It’s not only Manchester Airport Terminals that will be affected by this set of improvements.
+This will also be a big deal for the local area, and the entirety of Manchester city itself.
 It is thought that with the airport having all of these improvements, the local tourism industry would see an increase too.
 It would seem that this transformation is good for everyone!

 In an interview with ITV News, the Manchester airport transformation programme director Brad Miller said “Over the next decade, the airport will continue to develop as a global gateway for the UK, directly to and from the North, and these enhancements will enable us to further adapt, modernise and transform the customer service experience we are able to offer.”
 Although the project will span for at least 10 years, it seems that this experience can only be a positive one.
 The only thing we’re waiting for now, is a business which is willing to invest.